spinitron/ark-player/README.md

 If you intend to customize or change the player, e.g. to change its appearance or behavior, please fork this repo in Github and push your changes to your repo.
-(We use MPL for this work to encourage you to give your improvments back to the community.)
+(We use MPL for this work to encourage you to give your improvements back to the community.)
 Feel free to send pull requests.

-We use git, Sass, and NPM.
+We use git, Sass, Babel, Rollup and NPM.
 Find instructions for using those elsewhere.

 Clone the git repo locally and then, in the repo dir, run `npm install`.